★★★★★

 Those suffering from lymphedema in the upper arms should consider getting a manual lymphatic drainage massage.
 As reported by participants of a study, MLD promotes an increase in brachial vein velocity.
 This increase in the activity of the brachial vein in breast cancer surgery patients is effective in aiding lymphatic drainage.

-Massage chairs for lymphedema
+Massage chairs for lymphatic drainage massage and lymphedema

 Modern massage chairs like the ones available at Zarifa USA can be perfect replacements for professional massage therapists.
 Self-care can be an essential aspect of decongestion therapy.